Lithium battery & lead-acid battery

 |Zinc – carbon||Ordinary, inexpensive, various sizes||Radios, toys, instruments|

-The main advantage of these batteries is that they can be charged and reused.
-Hence the other term: batteries.
+The main advantage of these batteries is that they can be recharged and reused.
+This is why batteries are also called batteries.

 Used for two applications:

-- Applications where the battery is used as the primary battery and discharged
+- Using the battery as a primary battery and discharging it

-In the first application, secondary batteries supply and store energy for devices such as:
+The first application of secondary batteries is to provide and store energy for devices such as:

-This means that they are used as energy storage where they are electrically connected to the main energy source.
-At the same time they are charged by it and provide the required energy.
+They are electrically connected to the main energy source and used as energy storage.
+In addition, they are charged by it and provide the required energy.

-For example a UPS.
-It is a battery backup, especially for computers.
-It provides reserve power if your regular power source fails.
+An example would be a UPS.
+This is a battery backup, especially for computers.
+If your regular power source fails, it provides reserve power.

 Other important types of rechargeable batteries are:

-- Nickel – Cadmium Batteries.
-One of the oldest types of batteries available today.
-They have a very long service life and are also very reliable and robust.
+- Batteries made of nickel and cadmium.
+This is one of the oldest types of batteries available today.
+In addition to having a long service life, they are also very reliable and robust.

-- Portable electronic devices: smartphones, watches, cameras, laptops, calculators, including test equipment such as multimeters.
+- Smartphones, watches, cameras, laptops, calculators, as well as test equipment such as multimeters, are portable electronic devices.

-- Entertainment: radios, MP3 and CD players, infrared remote controls, toys and games, etc.
+- Radios, MP3 players, CD players, infrared remote controls, toys, etc.

-- Household: smoke detectors, alarms, clocks, UPS, portable power tools and more.
+- Home: smoke detectors, alarms, clocks, UPS, portable power tools, etc.